m4cit/slangID2/README.md

 # Challenges

 Due to a lack of data, the results, regardless of the classifier used, are not good enough right now.
+ Unknown words are also an issue since the dataset is tiny.

 # How to run slangID2.0